TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 Single characters can be used as variable names in the context of a loop or a callback function, but avoid them elsewhere.

+#### About camelCase

+camelCase is a naming convention that allows writing multiple words together without spaces or punctuation.
+In camelCase, when a variable name consists of multiple words like our `setTimeout` example, the first word is written completely in lowercase, while the second word (and any subsequent words) are capitalized.

+Throughout this lesson most of our variables and functions (at least on the good examples!) will be named using camelCase.
+It's a good example to follow.

 ### Naming functions and variables

 In our first example we already touched on the importance of naming things _meaningfully_.
 Let's break down further what makes a good variable or function name.